atishagarwala/atishagarwala.github.io/_posts/2017-08-22-KITP-Qbio-thoughts.markdown

 sort of state but I don't really understand those things to be honest.

-I think the main takeway I came with from talks on the actual biology with regards to directions for theory was the importnace of metabolism.
+I think the main takeway I came with from talks on the actual biology with regards to directions for theory was the importance of metabolism.
 There were quite a few talks about metabolism, and many people working in the field seem to think that this will be the only reasonable way to understand the complexity in nature.
 Alfred Spormann gave a couple of lectures